Benchmarking multicultural services

 - Collection contains multilingual material though does not match current community profile.

-- Most NESB library users are offered library services in English only.
+- Most CALD library users are offered library services in English only.

 - LOTE resources are not promoted.
-No NESB community local studies collections.
+No CALD community local studies collections.

 - Entry level